-The Yorkshire-born striker may look like an angular target man but he has a neat touch and is clearly learning the tools of the trade at Carrington.
+The Yorkshire-born striker may look like an angular target man but he has a neat touch and is clearly learning the tools of the trade at the Aon Training Complex.

-Certainly, his goalscoring record in pre-season appeared to bode well for the 2013/2014 term and that was the case as he plundered nine goals from the opening 10 league matches in addition to making his debut for Nicky Butt's Under-19 squad in the UEFA Youth League.
+He plundered nine goals from the opening 10 league matches in addition to making his debut for Nicky Butt's Under-19 squad in the UEFA Youth League but suffered from injury problems as the campaign wore on.